Manasess896/Whatsapp-Bot/readme.md

-# WhatsApp Bot with Gemini API
+# WhatsApp Bot with Groq API

-This project is a simple WhatsApp bot that uses the Google Gemini API (via `google-generativeai`) to generate AI-powered replies.
+This project is a simple WhatsApp bot that uses the Groq API to generate AI-powered replies.
 It is built with Flask and can be deployed on any server that supports Python 3.8+.

 ## Features

 - Receives WhatsApp messages via Meta's webhook
-- Replies using Google Gemini (Generative AI, model: `gemini-1.5-flash` by default)
+- Replies using Groq's LLaMA models (model: `llama3-8b-8192` by default)
 - Handles both incoming messages and status updates (delivered/read)
 - Easy `.env`-based configuration